dreoporto/xandly5/README.md

 - Trains models and saves them as H5 files
 - Specific child models currently included:
-    - `ShakespeareSonnetModel`
+    - `shakespeare_sonnet_model.py`
-    - `PoePoemModel`
+    - `poe_poem_model.py`
 - Each child model has an associated `*_config.json` with hyperparameter settings
-- Each child model can be executed to save your own custom H5 models
+- Model `.py` files can be executed to save your own custom H5 models
   - We recommend downloading the H5 models per the setup instructions below

 ### `Catalog`